Jclyoung/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview

-I will be creating a website for a restaurant of a friend of mine.
-His current website is a single page with links to pdfs to his menu and specials.
-What I want to do for him is to create a site that allows users to create orders and pay for it online.
-He will be able to add and organize three pages for his menu (apps, entrees, and drink specials).
-I will also be including a working google map via their API and users will be able to create a login to sign up for promotions via SMS.
+I will be creating a website for a card catalog for a freiend of mine.
+He currently has no way to track what cards he has or where they are located.
+What I want to do for him is to create a site that allows jim to enter the cards he has and traxk where they are in his filing system.
+He will be able to add and organize various different card types.
+I want to create a method that allows him to take pictures of the cards and populates the data.
+It will also be able to tell him what cards he is missing out of his various sets of cards

-This came about because I wanted a challenge in implementing a lot features I haven’t worked on before on a backbone I was familiar with to reinforce the ideas of how coding a website works in C#.
+My stretch goal is to create a mobile app for him to use as a easier and faster way for him to enter the his card catalog data

 ### Features

-User Login - Users will be able to login and see their profile page to setup email and SMS messaging SMS Messaging - Adding SMS emails for promotions to be sent out to registered users Google maps api - Allows users to access the restaurant’s location via google maps Online ordering - Allows users to build up an order and then to pay for it through credit card.
+User Login - Users will be able to login and see their profile page Search - Users can search for various cards in the database Messaging - Users can message other users about their cards Autofill - Taking a picture and having it auto populate the fields Mobile App - Users being able to upload their cards using a mobile app (Stretch)

 ### Technologies